expinc/sunagent/docs/API_REFERENCE.md

 ### Get Grimoire

-Get the content of the grimoire of specified platform.
+Get the content of the grimoire of specified OS.

-You could specify path parameter *platform* as "default" to specify it as the platform that SunAgent is currently running on.
+You could specify path parameter *osType* as "default" to specify it as the OS that SunAgent is currently running on.

-Method: ```GET /grimoires/{platform}```
+Method: ```GET /grimoires/{osType}```

 Response: The content of the grimoire.